parinfer/parinfer.js/lib/doc/code.md

 > __TODO__: document that `cursorDx` was replaced by `changes`

+> __TODO__: document that Paren Mode indentation constraint is now stronger than in Indent Mode for stability (see [Extending Indentation Constraints])

+[Extending Indentation Constraints]:../test/cases/paren-mode.md#extending-indentation-constraints

 This document describes the code inside [`parinfer.js`].

 Links to function/var code are created by [`sync.sh`].